 Luscious sauces?
 Check.

 Quick, easy, and cheap?
 Check.

-I think the problem I had with pasta was the way it is served in restaurants around these here parts (my hometown of Boring, Oregon).
+I think the problem I had with pasta was the way it is served in restaurants around these here parts.
 Most of my experiences with pasta were $15 plates of bland noodles topped with a slop of underwhelming sauce.

 Now, I know better.
 I make my own concoctions at home, like this creamy roasted red pepper and sun-dried tomato bucatini!